Release Birth Trauma & FearLet me guide you through this method to move towards a calm and confident birth

 How much does it cost?

 As the sessions are tailored to your requirements, I offer a package that covers all sessions and any follow-ups or extra support required.
-Generally we have 2 sessions of 90 minutes and 60 minutes.
+We have 2 sessions of 90 minutes and 60 minutes, but that we may add in additional sessions if needed.

 How do I know if it will work for me?